maltenz/maltenz-website/src/content/hero/main.md

 ---
 title: |-
   Hi there 👋
-  I’m a User Interface Developer, come check out my work!
+  I craft interfaces —
+  this is Aimi, my AI self.
 description: >-
   Taking a modern approach to Quiz Trivia.